brianbegy/brianbegy/README.md

 * Find, retain, and encourage really smart developers (that's you).
 * Provide context.
 * Destroy obstacles.
-* Do enough indiviudal contributor work to make me effective at all of the above.
+* Do enough individual contributor work to make me effective at all of the above.

 ## Our team